coecms/cms-wiki/Wiki/starting/starting-leaving.md

 ## What to do

-While what exactly should be kept, removed or published will depend on your specific project and working group.
-There are some principles that can be applied to any situation.
+While what to keep, remove, or publish, will depend on your specific project and working group, some universal principles are applicable to any situation.

-### To keep, always
+### Always Keep

 **Codes**